Are you opening a restaurant in 2020? Congrats! 🎉 And good luck. It’s going to be the ride of your life.

 As you plan out your concept, location, menu, staffing, and marketing, take a read through the advice left by hundreds of restaurateurs to ensure you’re set up for success in 2020.

-This advice were submitted by owners and managers of restaurants of all sizes, concepts, and locations in the forthcoming 7shifts Restaurant Labor Management Study in 2020 (subscribe to get your copy when it’s published!).
+This advice were submitted by owners and managers of restaurants of all sizes, concepts, and locations in the forthcoming 7shifts Restaurant Labor Management Study in 2020.

 Advice for opening a restaurant from restaurateurs